A penalty of up to $5000 per campaign/fundraising event.

 Which of these appeals do you think would draw more donors?
 Quite obviously the second one.

 Stories make your work more human and most of all, more relatable to the public.
-They give you the opportunity to connect with donors emotionally that further inspires them to unite in action.
+They give you the opportunity to connect with donors emotionally and further inspire them to unite in action.

 Your stories also connect donors to beneficiaries benefitting from their contribution which presses the need for your work and their continued support.